 A survey and analysis of theatre history, literature, and practices relating to the theatre as a social force.
 This course explores the fundamentals of understanding and enjoying theatrical performances through an examination of dramatic forms, theatre development, and theatrical artistic elements.

 HUM (MUSC) 2573 Music Appreciation

 The course is designed to cultivate a broader listening and appreciative attitude toward music.
 Lectures with musical illustrations on important works of musical literature are included.
 Humanities elective.

 Introduction to the basics of motion pictures, film theory, history, and appreciation.

 A study of African-American culture and its role within the general cultural fabric of America, including an investigation of African-American history, literature, music, religion, visual arts, and other achievements.

-A study of Latin American culture and its role within the general cultural fabric of America, including an investigation of Latin American history, literature, music, religion, visual arts, and other achievements.
+Examines the cultural contributions of the various Spanish-speaking populations of the world, including an investigation of their history, literature, music, religion, visual arts, and other achievements.

 HUM 3633 Comparative Religion

 A comparative study of traditions, scriptures, theologies, major figures, and practices of world religions through an investigation of cross themes and contrasts.